open-forest-observatory/automate-metashape/README.md

 The `automate-metashape` docker image contains the python libraries needed to run the script, while you (the user) need to provide at minimum the **1.** aerial images; **2** a configuration file specifying your choices for processing; **3.** a license to use Metashape; and optionally **4.** [ground control points (GCPs)](https://github.com/jeffgillan/automate-metashape/tree/main?tab=readme-ov-file#preparing-ground-control-points-gcps).

 #### Image Directory
 On your local machine please create a directory that includes all of the aerial images (e.g., `/home/aerial_images`).
+This directory can be called anything you want and be located anywhere on your computer.

 #### Configuration File
 Please include the configuration file within the same directory as the images.
 An example configuration file is provided in this repository at `config/config-example.yml`.
 Please download this file to your local machine and rename it `config.yml`.
 Within the `config.yml` you will need to edit some of the project level parameters to specify where to find input images and where to put output products within the container.
 Please edit the `photo_path` to read "/data", the `output_path` to read "/data/output", and the `project_path` to read "/data/project".
 You have flexibility to change these paths as long as they begin with "/data/".